Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure a NAT instance in your VPC Create a default route via the NAT instance and associate it with all subnets Configure a DNS A record that points to the NAT instance public IP address.
 - [ ] Configure a CloudFront distribution and configure the origin to point to the private IP addresses of your Web servers Configure a Route 53 CNAME record to your Cloud Front distribution.
-- [x] Place all your web servers behind EL8 Configure a Route 53 CNMIE to point to the ELB DNS name.
+- [x] Place all your web servers behind EL8 Configure a Route 53 CNAME to point to the ELB DNS name.
 - [x] Assign EIPs to all web servers.
 Configure a Route 53 record set with all EIPs.
 With health checks and DNS failover.
 - [ ] Configure ELB with an EIP Place all your Web servers behind ELB Configure a Route 53 A record that points to the EIP.